-Introduction to Computer: Definition, Diagram, Characteristics, Classification of Computers: Analog Computers, Digital Computers, Hybrid Computers, Classifications of computer on the basis of size and speed, different type of computers, Generation of computers.
-Applications of Computer: Desktop publishing, design and manufacturing, military, robotics, planning and management, marketing, communications, education.
+Introduction to a Computer: Definition, Diagram, Characteristics, Classification of a Computers: Analog Computers, Digital Computers, Hybrid Computers, Classifications of computer on the basis of size and speed, different types of computers, Generation of computers.
+Applications of a Computer: Desktop publishing, design and manufacturing, military, robotics, planning and management, marketing, communications, education.